Jerry-Ma/macana2/port/README.md

 ## port_*.cpp

-The `port_*.cpp` file should contain no class but a (stateless) function that implements the algorithm to be ported, enclosed by a named namespace matches the data stage (timestream, map, etc.) to avoid name clash:
+The `port_*.cpp` file should contain no class but (stateless) function(s) that implement the algorithm to be ported, enclosed by a named namespace matches the data stage (timestream, map, etc.) to avoid name clash:

     namespace timestream {